HEAD COACH JIM LANGE

-Jim Lange is in his sixth season as the Lindenwood men’s lacrosse head coach in 2019.
+Jim Lange will begin his seventh season as the Lindenwood men’s lacrosse head coach in 2020.
 Lange has been a part of the Lindenwood program since 2004.

 In 2017, Lindenwood reached double-figure wins for the third straight year, and finished the season with a 10-4 record.
 The Lions finished the season ranked 17th in the national polls, and picked up one of their signature wins in program history with a 6-5 win over No. 4 Tampa.
 The Lions ranked fourth nationally in scoring defense by allowing just 7.14 goals a game, and they also ranked in the top 10 in scoring offense.